 Later this fitting out building was taken over by the seine and net repair business started by George Merchant, Jr., a cousin of Wm.
 T. Merchant.
 George had begun his career working aboard fishing vessel, and became a highly respected Captain before retiring to a job that would keep him on dry land.

-One of the hundreds of stereoview cards published by the Proctor Brothers, was a scene of the Shute & Merchant flake yards, and across to the fitting out loft.
+One of the hundreds of stereoview cards published by the Procter Brothers, was a scene of the Shute & Merchant flake yards, and across to the fitting out loft.
 The areas of white covered tables in this image were where the split and salted fish was placed to dry in the sun.
 Shute & Merchant had about 2000 feet of flake yards on their wharf.

 Every business in Gloucester at this time, involved with the preparation and packing of fish, needed large flake yards.
 Drying the fish was a key step in preparing the fish to be packaged for the market.
 During the height of the summer season, Shute & Merchant employed about 200 workers, and part of these employees were responsible for the loading. covering and unloading of the flakes.